Xenocalamus bicolor

-Xenocalamus bicolor, or the slender quill-snouted snake, is a species of venomous rear-fanged snake in the family Atractaspididae.
+Xenocalamus bicolor, also known commonly as the bicoloured quill-snouted snake and the slender quill-snouted snake, is a species of mildly venomous rear-fanged snake in the family Atractaspididae.
 The species is endemic to Africa.
-Six subspecies are recognized as being valid.
+Four subspecies are recognized as being valid.

 Geographic range

 X. bicolor is found in Angola, Botswana, Democratic Republic of the Congo, Mozambique, Namibia, Republic of South Africa, and Zimbabwe.

+Habitat

+The preferred natural habitat of X. bicolor is savanna, at altitudes of 900–1,400 m.

 Description

 X. bicolor exhibits the following characters:

 Black dorsally.
 White ventrally including the upper lip and the first two rows of dorsal scales on each side.